H2Sxxa/MCreator_Setup/README.md

 # MCreator_Setup
-A fast tool for chain user(not offical)
+A fast tool for special user(not offical)